jmchor/activity_logger/README.md

 - Create a user with password and email authentication, security question and answer
 - Create a task with a title, a description - chose between a recurrence (on one or multiple weekdays for the remainder of the year) or a task that only happens once
-- mark a task as done
+- mark a task as done/undone
 - View the weeks schedule which displays all of the current weeks tasks
 - View the weeks after or before the current week
 - See today's tasks on the home screen